Editor’s note: This post was originally published on 6/6/18 and has been updated for accuracy and comprehension.

 That feeling was right.

-The first week, I sent out 10 handwritten (basically, copy & paste in my head) letters with 5 business cards and the $5 Starbucks gift card.
+In the first week, I sent out 10 handwritten (basically, copy & paste in my head) letters and included five business cards with each and the $5 Starbucks gift card.
 (Total cost = $6.)

 About 2 weeks after that, I gained another amazing referral.

-To my great fortune, she ended up being a talent developer from New York who referred upwards of $2,000 in clients to me.
-(Plus, 80% of them recur for several hundred bucks per month to my outsourced services.)
+To my great fortune, she ended up being a talent developer from New York who referred several more clients to me, which turned into tens of thousands of dollars worth of business.

 All because I built great relationships with my clients using excellent customer service and this simple method.